PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 # Display Software Version - AZ + Du

-* The C-Stick will display the software version in Melee units as if it were not preceded by the "0."
+* The C-Stick will display the software version in raw units as if it were not preceded by the "0."
   * The Y-axis will show the tens and ones digits.
 In this case, it would be 31.
   * The X-axis will show the thousands and hundreds digits.
 In this case, it would be 0.
 * You must use GTS to see this numerically.